-MAMH requests a \$2.5M increase over H2 for the Home and Health for Good permanent supportive housing program, for a total of \$6.38M for this line item for FY23.
+MAMH requests a \$2.5M increase over H2 for the Home and Healthy for Good permanent supportive housing program, for a total of \$6.38M for this line item for FY23.
 Of the additional funding, \$500K would be used to provide a 10% funding increase to existing programs and \$2M would be used to create new programs.
+H.4701 includes this funding.